mfathiabdallah/mfathiabdallah.github.io/more_about_me.md

   <h1 class="collapsible-title">&#10148; Funds</h1>
   <div class="collapsible-content">
     <ul>
-      <li>(2021) VLIRUOS Global Minds Grant</a> from Ghent University for the project "AF-CYSTIN-milk" to assess the incidence of aflatoxin M1 and microcystin-LR in water buffalo milk from Philippines and their potential _in vitro_ toxic interaction. **Role**: Principal Researcher.</li>
+      <li>(2021) VLIRUOS Global Minds Grant</a> from Ghent University for the project "AF-CYSTIN-milk" to assess the incidence of aflatoxin M1 and microcystin-LR in water buffalo milk from Philippines and their potential in vitro toxic interaction.
+Role: Principal Researcher.</li>
-      <li>(2018) VLIRUOS Global Minds Grant from Ghent University for the side project "MYCOSUGAR" to enrich our knowledge on mycotoxin occurrence in sugarcane as an important cash crop in Africa. **Role**: Principal Researcher.</li>
+      <li>(2018) VLIRUOS Global Minds Grant from Ghent University for the side project "MYCOSUGAR" to enrich our knowledge on mycotoxin occurrence in sugarcane as an important cash crop in Africa.
+Role: Principal Researcher.</li>
     </ul>
       <!-- Four images side by side -->
     <div class="image-container">